PhilippeLeopoldie/LexiconLMS/README.md

   Communicates with the API via `HttpClient`.

 - 🧪 **Tests**
-  Unit tests for services and controllers (xUnit, optional TDD).
+  Ongoing Unit tests for services and controllers (xUnit, optional TDD).

 ---